Income Protection for Doctors

 Why Do Doctors Need Income Protection?

-The risks of working as a doctor vary widely, and the arrival of the Covid-19 pandemic has significantly increased these risks.
+The risks of working as a medical professional vary widely, and the arrival of the Covid-19 pandemic has significantly increased these risks.
 An NHS doctor or surgeon treating infectious diseases has a different risk profile than a GP giving standard treatments and consultations.
 A doctor may be unable to work due to exposure to hazardous chemicals, psychological issues relating to the demands of the profession or musculoskeletal problems caused by bad posture in the workplace.

 The many risks affecting a doctor as a profession can result in a doctor being unable to work for a time or having to work at reduced hours, all of which have a financial impact.